-Rallying is one of the most popular forms of motor sport in Britain; despite varying levels of modification ‘under the skin’, the cars look like those we all drive and have a crew of two – a driver and co-driver, or navigator – who work as a team.
+Rallying is one of the most popular forms of motor sport in Britain; although there are varying levels of modification ‘under the skin’, the cars generally look like those we all drive and have a crew of two – a driver and co-driver, or navigator – who work as a team.

-Cars normally run at one-minute intervals, competing against the clock rather than directly against each other as they would in a race.
+In all competitive rallies, cars normally start at one-minute intervals, competing against the clock rather than directly against each other as they would in a race.